anoma/namada-interface/specs/interface/ibc.md

 We need to be able to support the following:

-- Fungible token transfer (ICS020) from Namada to other Anoma chains
+- Fungible token transfer from Namada to other Anoma chains
-- Fungible token transfer (ICS020) from Namada to Cosmos
+- Fungible token transfer from Namada to Cosmos ecosystem
+- Fungible token transfer from Cosmos ecosystem to Namada

 What the UI will need to display to the user:

 - Select a chain (chain ID) as destination
 - Enter a channel ID for destination (e.g., `channel-0`)
-- Specify a receiver address
+- Specify a receiver address (or alternatively, load an account via Keplr extension)
 - Specify a token
 - Specify an amount to transfer

+### Namada to Anoma and Cosmos-based chains

-The web wallet will need to construct a `MsgTransfer` struct, which will get wrapped in a normal, signed transaction and broadcasted to the source ledger (this struct is passed into the `Tx` `data`):
+The web wallet will need to construct a `MsgTransfer` struct, which will get wrapped in a normal, signed transaction and broadcasted to the source ledger (this struct is passed into the `Tx` `data`).
+When submitting an IBC transfer to a Namada source chain, we need to construct the transaction in the following way:

 ```rust
 MsgTransfer {